justinlevi/justinlevi.github.io/_posts/2016-11-21-quick-look-essentials.md

 One of those things I missed the most when I had to switch back to a Windows machine at work was access to anything similar to Quick Look on OS X.

+Hard to overstate how incredibly useful it is to be able to use quick look source code files, including drupal extensions like .module and .inc.
+Seeing markdown and the contents of a zip file before unzipping is really nice.

 Recently I upgraded to OS X Sierra and all of my Quick Look plugins disappeared.
-Here's the list of plugins I've got running:
+There are about a million different quick look plugins available out there but here's the list of plugins I've got running:

 - betterzipql (https://macitbetter.com/BetterZip-Quick-Look-Generator/)
 - qlImageSize (https://github.com/Nyx0uf/qlImageSize)